majidv7/nginx-reverse-proxy/README.md

 node app.js
 ```
 ### hint: make sure nodejs package is already installed on your machine
-now if you run again curl localhost or enter localhost ip in your browser you can see the "hello world" so the test succeeded and the app used the nginx reverse proxy!
+now if you run again curl localhost or enter localhost ip in your browser you can see the "hello world" so the test succeeded and the app used the nginx!